 - Depending on your needs and recovery goals, you may experience elements of :

 - Cognitive behavioral therapy (CBT).

 - Individual, family, experiential, and group therapies.

-You will also receive a detailed discharge plan before leaving our treatment center that will include the resources you need to continue your progress long after your time at Neuroscience Research Institute.
+You will also receive a detailed discharge plan before leaving our treatment center that will include the resources you need to continue your progress long after your time at Neuroscience Institute.

 Social Anxiety Treatment in West Palm Beach

 Every journey to wellness begins with the an individual story.
 These stories serve as a guide for the treatment plans we create.
-At Neuroscience Research Institute – Mental Health Center, we offer different levels of care to ensure our patients achieve the best outcomes possible for the social anxiety symptoms that have disrupted their lives.
+At Neuroscience Institute – Mental Health Center, we offer different levels of care to ensure our patients achieve the best outcomes possible for the social anxiety symptoms that have disrupted their lives.

 Our residential treatment provides our patients with round-the-clock care from a multidisciplinary team in an environment that empowers them to take ownership of their wellness.
 Our partial hospitalization program (PHP) offers daylong treatment with the flexibility to go home at night or stay in one of our on-campus residences.

-If you are struggling with social anxiety and would like to know more about the treatment options available to you, reach out to Neuroscience Research Institute.
+If you are struggling with social anxiety and would like to know more about the treatment options available to you, reach out to Neuroscience Institute.
 One of our knowledgeable counselors will sit down with you to understand your needs and goals so we can identify the level of care that is right for you.